 Our Waterfall Guides

-See our full guides to more than 50 waterfalls in the Blue Ridge Mountains, on our Waterfalls Page.
+See our full guides to over 50 waterfalls in the Blue Ridge Mountains, on our Waterfalls Page.
 Information, Directions, Photos, Video, and more!

 Laurel Creek Falls

-Laurel Creek Falls is located near Boone NC, and off-highway 321.
-Laurel Creek Falls is a very popular waterfall and swimming hole.
-The falls are near the roadside, and a short path from the parking area will take you to the lower portion of the falls.
+Laurel Creek Falls is near Boone NC, and off-highway 321.
+Laurel Creek Falls is a very popular waterfall and swimming hole, on the Watauga River.
+You can easily access the lower portion of the falls as they are located near the roadside and a quick path from the parking area.
 The path is very steep.
-The roundtrip hike to the waterfall is 0.3 miles.
+The round-trip hike to the waterfall is 0.3 miles.

-The waterfall is locally known, especially by Appalachian State students as "Trash Can Falls".
+The waterfall has gained the nickname "Trash Can Falls" among Appalachian State students.
 This waterfall and swimming hole is very popular with college students, and you'll see many hanging out here in the summer.

 Linville Falls is the most popular waterfall on the Blue Ridge Parkway, and for good reason.
 The lower portion of the falls that flows into Linville Gorge is strong flowing, tall, and majestic.

-Linville Falls itself is broken up into two sections the upper twin falls, and the larger lower falls.
-There are two separate trails to the falls from the main parking area and visitor center.
+Linville Falls is two sections: the upper twin falls, and the larger lower falls.
+There are two separate trails to the falls from the main parking area and visitor's center.

 The most popular trail is Erwin's View Trail, featured in our video above.
 This trail will take you to the top of the falls, and the upper portion with the twin falls.
 You can hike further out for multiple scenic views from the upper portions of the gorge, offering incredible views of the gorge and the lower portion of the falls.